Santa Barbara Polo Club: History

 During the 1970s, the club was leased by Robert Skene, a 10 Goal player who would eventually become manager and is responsible for much of the club's success.
 In 1974, the Santa Barbara Development Company completed construction on a new polo complex at the Santa Barbara Club in which 144 condominiums were built.
 Kenneth Walker, Glen Holden and Dr. Norman Ringer, Trustees of the SBPC, purchased the polo ground as well as the club house a year after the complex was completed.
 The club then was leased to the Santa Barbara Polo Club Management Company, Inc. During the 1990s, the club is extended to intercollegiate and interscholastic play hosting the first official interscholastic tournament in the Western United States in 1995.
 In 1998, the Santa Barbara Polo Club hosted the most prestigious event in polo, the Federation of International Polo (FIP) World Championship.
 The Olympic style event (Polo was removed from Olympic competition in 1939 and is now governed by the FIP) recorded attendance of over 20,000 people.
 The SBPC has to date over 500 members, more than 100 of which are full-time polo players.

 The Santa Barbara Polo and Racquet Club hosts many big tournaments which bring in celebrity spectators from all around the world.
 In 2011 Prince William played in the Foundation Polo challenge.

 Polo Academy

 The Santa Barbara Polo Club is home to the Santa Barbara International Polo Training Center.
 The SBIPTC is a polo school for beginning players, taught by Jeff Scheraga.
 The Polo Academy teaches interscholastic, intercollegiate, and adult players.

+As of 2025, the original clubhouse (Villa Polo) has been converted into a private residence, and is now for rent.